Forest fires and wildfires

 Organise your barbecues at home, on a patio and well away from vegetation, which may catch alight.

 Use an ash tray to dispose of cigarette ends.
-Be attentive if you smoke in your car, as hot ash can escape through an open window.
+Do not smoke in the forest.

 Sparks from work tools